Capati/wgpu-odin/README.md

 ## Bindings only

 You can use the bindings only where the procedures are called directly from the `foreign` block.
+There is also the official bindings in case you want a "raw" version with some helper procedures.

 ## Wrapper (🚧WIP)